arhat-dev/dukkha/docs/renderers/README.md

 While with Rendering Suffix, values are evaluted in application with runtime context, it's highly dynamic but also get type checked.

-A simple example using default shell rendering suffix (assume a posix `sh`):
+A simple example using embedded shell rendering suffix (assume a posix `sh`):

 ```yaml
 foo@shell: printf "bar"